idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

-I/O programs will typically need to sequence actions, feeding the output of one computation into the input of the next. ``IO`` is an abstract type, however, so we can’t access the result of a computation directly.
+I/O programs will typically need to sequence actions, feeding the output of one computation into the input of the next. ``IO`` is an abstract type, however, so we can't access the result of a computation directly.
 Instead, we sequence operations with ``do``-notation:

 .. code-block:: idris